More Than Just Musings

 I have a different take on the answer to our problems of gun safety, immigration, healthcare, mental health, income inequality, poverty, along with a multitude of other issues.
 The solution is to create an atmosphere in Washington where our representatives owe their allegiance to our country first, the will of their constituents second, and never to their incumbency or their tribe.
 We can right our democracy by fighting individual battles while people suffer and, as we have seen, die while waiting for change, or we can address the one problem - a stagnant, self-concerned, weak, non-deliberative Congress made so by money, archaic rules, lack of transparency and more money.

-The slogan "If you see something, say something." coined by the domestic terrorist task force, has been modified by Madeleine Albright on "Morning Joe."
+The slogan coined by the groups in the war against terrorism has been modified by Madeleine Albright on "Morning Joe."
 She added "Do something."

 No one is saying that the lobbyists are putting money directly into the pockets of our representatives.
 The dinners, golf outings, use of vacation homes, and free flights get our representatives in trouble every now and then.
 But, the lobbyists' checks to the campaign immediately disappear into the pot that might buy a TV ad or fly cousin Enos in from Omaha "to help with the campaign."
 Is it even possible to follow the money and build a case for campaign finance fraud?
 Probably not, but we can follow the post public service careers of the politicians who receive those campaign contributions.